Offer Offer

 preset time intervals

 Step 8.
-Click on the preview button to generate a tabular representation of user login details.
+Click on the Preview button to generate a tabular representation of user login details.

 Preview